jalcine/website/_drafts/my-thoughts-on-hackathons-these-days.md

 category: thoughts
 ---

-In my years of being a programmer, I've only attended three hackathons to date.
+In my years of being a programmer, I've attended five hackathons to date.
 Or that's at many as I can recollect.
 I plan to attend more in the name of hackathons, but that begets the question: **what exactly is a hackathon?**
 I don't think I'd have the authoritative word on this mainly because of years of